 Unlike primary Raynaud's phenomenon where the blood vessels narrow and then return to normal size, in cases of scleroderma, the small blood vessels in the skin gradually change in size, becoming increasingly smaller and sometimes even disappearing over time.

-If the skin does not receive enough nutrients, it can become dry and cracked, and small ulcers can form on the tips of the fingers (or thumbs).
-In severe cases, gangrene can develop.
+Blood vessels lose the ability to return to their normal size in between attacks, and this reduces the supply of oxygen and nutrients to the skin.
+If the skin does not receive enough nutrients, it can become dry and cracked, and small ulcers sometimes form on the tips of the fingers or thumbs, with gangrene developing in severe cases.

 In people with scleroderma, problems with the blood vessels can spread into other parts of the body and internal organs.This never happens in primary Raynaud's.
-So although the problem with fingers and toes appears the same initially, the ways the two conditions develop are very different.
+So although the effects on the fingers and toes initially appear to be the same, the ways in which the two conditions develop are very different.